nickanderson/nickanderson.github.io/content/post/how-i-org-in-2023/index.md

 Beyond my time-series notes I have other collections of related notes in sub directories.
 For example, I have many notes about CFEngine (the best configuration management tool)[^fn:6].
 I keep my CFEngine related notes in `~/org/roam/CFEngine` with sub directories for different things ( blogs, examples, index.org, northern.tech-customers, notes, opportunities, ).

+I use org-web-tools to pull web pages into org.
+Either as a buffer to read, or as a subtree to store.

+org-rich-yank let's me copy text and paste it with context allowing it to be syntax highlighted as well as providing a link back to the source.

 ## Retrieval {#retrieval}